ParsaSalehi81/ParsaSalehi81/README.md

 - 👋 Hi, I’m @ParsaOfRivia
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning electrical engineering
-- 📫 How to reach me @ParsaSalvatore on telegram
+- 📫 How to reach me @Parsa_Salehi81 on telegram

 <!---
 ParsaOfRivia/ParsaOfRivia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.